telerik/maui-docs/controls/gauge/axis.md

 ## Axis Range

-Presently, the axis does not have an auto-range mechanism so it's mandatory that you set the `Minimum`, `Maximum`, and `Step` properties.
+Presently, the axis does not have an auto-range mechanism so it is mandatory that you set the `Minimum`, `Maximum`, and `Step` properties.

 ```XAML
 <telerik:GaugeLinearAxis Maximum="4"